 and out of my suitcase, which is why I named my blog The Suitcasey, but I will soon call Los Angeles home.

 I cannot pick a favorite destination!
 You can DM me for in-destination picks though.

-The first time I experienced that peculiar and disoriented feeling of culture shock was my inaugural solo trip abroad, when I spent two weeks in London, wandering the streets and loving the butterflies of unfamiliarity in my stomach.
+I took my inaugural solo trip abroad – I spent two weeks in London, wandering the streets and loving the butterflies of unfamiliarity in my stomach.
 I don’t need to go far to feel that sensation and I do my best to conjure the emotion in my own city by continually discovering new corners.

-I lived in Hong Kong for four years and it will always have my heart.
-Hong Kong is where I grew up and became my own woman.
+Hong Kong, I lived there for four years and it will always have my heart… it is the place where I grew up and became my own woman.
 It was also my gateway to the many wonders of Asia.

 I often find that people struggle to tell and understand their own journey or path, so I find myself recommending Pamela Slim’s ‘Body of Work’ often as she breaks down articulating the personal brand very well.
 ‘The Power of Habit’ by Charles Duhigg and Ryan Holiday’s ‘The Obstacle Is the Way’ are also favorites.